-The goal for each team is to design a solar-plus-storage system for a campus or district that maximizes energy offset and financial savings during the contracted (if power purchase agreement

-[PPA] or lease) or useful (if cash purchase) life of the system.
-Competition teams analyze electric distribution grid interactions and assume the role of renewable energy systems developers to produce a PPA, lease, and/or cash purchase proposal for their division's district.
+The goal for each team is to design a solar-plus-storage system for a campus or district that maximizes energy offset and financial savings during the contracted (if power purchase agreement [PPA] or lease) or useful (if cash purchase) life of the system.
+Competition teams analyze electric distribution grid interactions and assume the role of renewable energy system developers to produce a PPA, lease, and/or cash purchase proposal for their division's district.

-How to Enter
+How To Enter

 - 1. Go to the Challenge page at www.herox.com/solardistrictcup.
-(Send any questions about HeroX to solardistrictcup@nrel.gov.) - 2.
-Create a HeroX account if you don't already have one, including activating your account by clicking the verification link sent to your email, or sign in, and then choose "Solve this Challenge."
-You'll need to accept the "Solar District Cup 2023 Competitor Agreement" to get started.
-This indicates your interest in competing; it is not a commitment. - 3.
-If you know the email addresses of your team members, or if you're joining an already established team, you can choose those options, but otherwise, just choose, "No, I want to compete individually."
+Send any questions about HeroX to solardistrictcup@nrel.gov. - 2.
+Create a HeroX account if you don't already have one, including activating your account by clicking the verification link sent to your email, or sign in, and then choose "Solve this

+Challenge."
+You'll need to accept the "Solar District Cup 2024 Competitor Agreement" to get started.
+This indicates your interest in competing; it is not a commitment.

+- 3. If you know the email addresses of your team members, or if you're joining an already established team, you can choose those options, but otherwise, just choose, "No, I want to compete individually."
 You can set up your team at a later date. - 4.
 By the registration deadline, one person from each team must click "Begin Entry," fill out the necessary form items, then choose "Save & Preview."
 You then must click "Submit Final Entry" on HeroX to complete the registration.
 This step is when you identify your collegiate institution and expected team makeup, which may change after submission.
 There is no cost to register.
 Note that you can edit and resubmit your entry as many times as you like until the registration deadline. - 5.
-Registration entries by team members at an eligible collegiate institution received by the October or January deadline are deemed participating teams.
-All teams that successfully complete a registration entry and meet eligibility are accepted. - 6.
-For teams requesting an assignment to an organizer-provided district use case, divisions are assigned by the competition organizers following the receipt of a complete registration entry and by the date on which participating teams are announced. - 7.
-Multiple teams from a single school may submit a registration entry, but only one team per school may compete per division.
-Five divisions are expected. - 8.
+Registration entries by team members at an eligible collegiate institution that are received by the September or January deadline are deemed participating teams.
+All teams that successfully complete a registration entry and meet eligibility requirements are accepted. - 6.
+For teams that request an assignment to an organizer-provided district use case, the competition organizers assign divisions no more than one week following the receipt of a complete registration entry after August 21 and up until the date on which participating teams are announced. - 7.
+Up to five teams from a single school may submit a registration entry, with each team assigned to compete in a different division. - 8.
 Only one person per team may submit a registration entry.
 Other members can join that registered team via HeroX.
 Team members may be added or removed from a team at any time.
 Once you have registered a team, you can invite additional members using HeroX.
+The team captain on HeroX should click "submit as a team" when completing the entry form.

-How to Win
+How To Win

-A team competes against other teams within their division at a final competition event.
-Competition organizers assign teams to divisions upon registration.
 Each team designs its own solution for the assigned division's district use case or their own identified district use case.
-The strongest team concepts are those that maximize the district's energy offset and financial savings during the system's contracted (if PPA or lease) or useful (if cash purchase) lifetime while integrating aesthetic, infrastructure, and community considerations.
-A team wins based on its average score, as determined by a panel of three to five judges who evaluate the competition entries through reviews of deliverable packages and presentations.
+The strongest concepts are those that maximize the district's energy offset and financial savings during the system's contracted (if PPA or lease) or useful (if cash purchase) lifetime while integrating aesthetic, infrastructure, and community considerations.
+Winners are selected based on the teams' average scores, as determined by a panel of three to five judges who evaluate the competition entries by reviewing the deliverable packages and presentations.
 The first-place winners of each division compete against each other to determine a Project Pitch winner.